 HOA pet policies tend to apply to dogs, like barking regulations, for example.
 Although dogs are expected to be a bit noisy, what the HOA doesn’t allow is excessive barking.
 With that said, dogs that bark constantly (e.g. in the middle of the night) will likely disrupt the way of life for other homeowners.
 The board of directors can ask the homeowner to provide a solution to the barking problem, such as taking the dog on a walk at night to tire it out or keeping the dog indoors instead of in the backyard.

 Don’t know what your association’s noise restrictions are?
-Ask your property management company to look into it so you don’t get an angry complaint from your neighbors.
+Ask your property maintenance and management company to look into it so you don’t get an angry complaint from your neighbors.

 #5 Keeping dogs on leashes